AusafMo/Medicinal-Herb-Model-ResNet/README.md

 - 👋 Hi, I’m @AusafMo
 - 👀 I’m interested in ...Machine Learning related domains
-- 🌱 I’m currently learning ...Lasnguages like Python,JavaScript
+- 🌱 I’m currently learning ...Languages like Python,JavaScript
 - 💞️ I’m looking to collaborate on ...Projects
 - 📫 How to reach me ...ausaf9922@gmail.com